In silico clinical trials: Aim

-Accurate computer models of a treatment and its deployment, as well as patient characteristics, are necessary precursors for the development of in silico clinical trials.
+Accurate computer models of a treatment and its deployment, as well as patient characteristics, are necessary precursors for the development of in silico clinical trials.The European Medicines Agency (EMA) and the U.S. FDA have both issued guidance supporting the use of modeling, simulation, and virtual patient populations to inform regulatory decisions in drug and medical device development.

 In such a scenario, 'virtual' patients would be given a 'virtual' treatment, enabling observation through a computer simulation of how the candidate biomedical product performs and whether it produces the intended effect, without inducing adverse effects.
 Such in silico clinical trials could help to reduce, refine, and partially replace real clinical trials by: